What is a trade mark?

-Before launching a new range of goods/services, you should conduct a search to check nobody has rights in your proposed mark or anything similar enough to stop you moving forward with your plans.
+Before launching a new range of goods/services, you should conduct a search to check nobody has rights in your proposed mark or anything similar to stop you moving forward quickly.

-When you have finalised your trade mark and have checked you are free to use it, we recommend that you file an application to protect the mark.
+When you’ve finalised your trade mark and checked you’re free to use it, we recommend that you file an application to protect the mark.

-To do this, you need to file the application at the national trade mark office of the country in which you want to obtain the trade mark - in the UK this is the UK Intellectual Property Office (UK IPO).
-This is because trade marks are territorial in nature – unfortunately there is no such thing as a worldwide trade mark!
-The application will be examined to check the mark is registrable, as in most countries, it is not possible to register a mark which is descriptive or laudatory.
+To do this, you need to file an application at the national trade mark office of the country in which you want to obtain the trade mark.
+In the UK this is the UK Intellectual Property Office (UK IPO).
+This is because trade marks are territorial in nature.
+Unfortunately there is no worldwide trade mark.
+Your application will be examined to check the mark is registrable (in most countries it is not possible to register a mark which is descriptive or laudatory).
 Some trade mark offices will also conduct searches for earlier identical/similar marks.

 How long does it take to get a trade mark?

-In the UK, once your application has been filed with the UK IPO it is examined as to registrability and searches for earlier identical/similar trade marks are automatically conducted.
-The UK IPO will notify the owners of UK trade marks that are located in these searches; however, the UK IPO will not refuse to register a trade mark because it conflicts with another trade mark unless an opposition is filed.
+In the UK, once your application has been filed with the UK IPO it is examined for registrability and automatic searches for earlier identical/similar trade marks are conducted.
+The UK IPO will notify the owners of UK trade marks located in these searches.
+However the UK IPO will not refuse to register a trade mark because it conflicts with another trade mark unless an opposition is filed.

-Once the application has successfully completed the examination stages, it will be published for two months in case any third parties want to object to the same.
+Once the application has been successfully examined, it will be published for two months in case any third parties want to object.
 Subject to clearing this hurdle, the application goes forward to registration and the certificate is issued.
 The registration is then effective throughout the whole of the UK.
-Currently, we are expecting the process to take between three and four months, as long as no objections/oppositions are filed.
+We currently expect the process to take between three and four months, as long as no objections/oppositions are filed.